gagolews/clustering-benchmarks/.devel/sphinx/weave/noise-points.md

 y_true = benchmark.labels[0]
 ```

-Here is a summary of the number of points in each cluster
+Here is a summary of the number of points in each reference cluster:
-in the reference partition $\mathbf{y}$: